 I live in a country which is one of the biggest in the world and has a comparatively fair distribution of population in major cities and towns.
-This is why I scarcely experience overcrowd in most of the places I go to.
-However, a few months ago I went to watch a football match at the largest stadium in our city and it was packed with thousands of people, and at a time I felt like I had never seen so many people at a single place in my life.
+This is why I scarcely experience overcrowding in most of the places I go to.
+However, a few months ago I went to watch a football match at the largest stadium in our city, and it was packed with thousands of people, and at a time I felt like I had never seen so many people in a single place in my life.

 I was even more surprised when I entered the stadium as I could see people all around me of all ages.
 It was a friendly crowd but overwhelming for me.
 We had to shout to talk to each other as the noise was all around us.
 I felt good to be there and experienced a really thrilling semifinal which was quite entertaining and suspenseful till the end.

 One of the most bustling places I've ever been to is Times Square in New York City, a vibrant and iconic location known for its electrifying energy and a constant stream of people.
 It was so crowded that at one time I thought that I should leave the place without spending much time there.
 For this topic, I'd like to share this experience with you.